wavefrontHQ/docs/pages/doc/logging_drill_into_logs.md

 ---
-title: Drill Into Logs (Beta)
+title: Drill into Logs (Beta)
 tags: [logs]
 sidebar: doc_sidebar
 permalink: logging_drill_into_logs.html
-summary: Navigate to the Log Browser from charts, alerts, application map, and the Traces Browser.
+summary: Navigate to the Logs Browser from charts, alerts, application map, and the Traces Browser.
 ---

 You can troubleshoot faster by drilling into the Logs Browser from charts, alerts, application map, and the Traces Browser.